yehchanyoo/yehchanyoo.github.io/index.md

 ## [Inference and Prediction on Crude Diabetes Prevalence in U.S. States Based on Vegetable Consumption](DATA_C102_Project_Final_Project_Submission__CD_TE_CM_YY___230512_.pdf)

 This paper was written in collaboration with my classmates [Christina Đặng](https://www.linkedin.com/in/christina-%C4%91%E1%BA%B7ng/), [Conan Minihan](https://www.linkedin.com/in/conanminihan/), and [Tetsuro Escudero](https://www.linkedin.com/in/tetsuro-escudero-542a93219/) as the final project report for DATA 102: Data, Inference, and Decisions, taught by [Mr. Ramesh Sridharan](https://www.rameshvs.com/) and [Professor Eaman Jahani](https://eamanjahani.com/) for the Spring 2023 semester.
-This paper attempts to use inferential and predictive techniques to look at the relationship between vegetable consumption and crude diabetes prevalence in American states and predict diabetes prevalence based on vegetable consumption.
+This paper uses inferential and predictive techniques to examine the relationship between vegetable consumption and crude diabetes prevalence in American states and predict diabetes prevalence based on vegetable consumption.

 ***